Shepherd struck, sheep scattered; Jerusalem judged

 If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 Col. 3:1

 The LORD of hosts pronounces that a sword (or what can be translated as spear) will come to be used, this time “against” my shepherd.
-This is another prophetic part of the picture of the Messiah’s death which included a spear thrust into his side and what the scriptures says, “They shall look on him whom they have pierced.”
+This prophetic aspect of the picture of the Messiah’s death, which includes a spear thrust into his side, aligns with what the scriptures say: “They shall look on him whom they have pierced.”

 34 But one of the soldiers pierced his side with a spear, and at once there came out blood and water.
 35 He who saw it has borne witness — his testimony is true, and he knows that he tells the truth — that you also may believe.
 36 For these things took place that the scripture might be fulfilled, “Not a bone of him shall be broken.”
 37 And again another scripture says, “They shall look on him whom they have pierced.”
 John 19:34-37

 The shepherd will be struck, so that the sheep will be scattered.
 The Lord makes this statement to his disciples in Gethsemane on the night he was betrayed.
-He told them that they will all “fall away” to their own homes, leaving the Lord on his own.
+He told them that they would all “fall away” to their own homes, leaving the Lord on his own.
 Except the Father is with him, always.
-And, that is what happened when the chief priests and the elders arrested Him and his disciples fled into the night [Matt 26: 36-56].
+And that is what happened when the chief priests and the elders arrested Him, his disciples fled into the night [Matt 26:36-56].

 Then Jesus said to them, “You will all fall away because of me this night; for it is written, ‘I will strike the shepherd, and the sheep of the flock will be scattered.’
 Matt.
 26:31